aleksanpeteris/cypress_demo/README.md

     - Check title or product is correlated with product characteristics.
     - Check workability or link to full product characteristics.
 2. Validate product gallery
-    - Get all images from product gallery/
+    - Get all images from product gallery.
     - Click all images from gallery and check their appearance in the main image placement.
 3. Test links
     - Get all hyperlinks from the page.